 Joint hypermobilty syndrome is slightly different.
-I would refer you to a specialist Rheumatologist if I feel your symptoms suggest you have this syndrome.
+We would refer you to a specialist Rheumatologist if we feel your symptoms suggest you have this syndrome.
 They will be able to formally diagnose your problem.

 Assessment & treatment

 A full history will be taken as often there will be more than one painful joint/problem area.
-I will ask about your activity levels to build up a picture of your overall fitness.
-I will perform a series of tests and assess them using the Beighton scale which will give me a indication of how 'stretchy' you are.
+We will ask about your activity levels to build up a picture of your overall fitness.
+We will perform a series of tests and assess them using the Beighton scale which will give us a indication of how 'stretchy' you are.

 Treatment will focus on your individual goals and will include helping you to understand the importance of maintaining physical activity to promote joint health and muscle strength.